whackengine/actioncore/README.md

 ActionCore is the implementation of the ActionScript 3 language environment in a JavaScript module.
 The ActionScript 3 language environment may exclude parts of or not conform to the language specification.

-ActionCore shall be running within one of two environments: a W3C compatible engine and the a Node.js compatible engine.
+ActionCore runs within one of two environments: a W3C compatible engine and a Node.js compatible engine.

 ## Importing into scope